dragdomi/Booker/README.md

 Additional menu used to navigate to other screens:
 ![Overview](Booker%20-%20Book%20Tracker/docs/screenshots/screenshot5.png)

-Reading habits screen, will be further developed to include more info:
+Reading habits screen, will be further developed to include more info (and to look better):
 ![Overview](Booker%20-%20Book%20Tracker/docs/screenshots/screenshot6.png)